iltommi/qdb-documentation/readme.txt

 WRPME
 -----

-Thank you for downloading and testing our beta software !
+Thank you for downloading and testing our software !

-wrpme is a high-performance, scalable, persistance and peer-to-peer key/value store.
+wrpme is a high-performance, scalable, persistant and peer-to-peer key/value store.

-Run the daemon and you're good to go!

 Up to date documentation can be found at this address: http://doc.wrpme.com/